APPLICATION open until filled

 - Implementing a robust, well-rounded development plan and ensuring that necessary time and resources are managed effectively and efficiently

-- Work closely with the Evaluation & Engagement Manager to align fundraising strategies and processes with evaluation requirements and procedures ad drive data-influenced development strategies
+- Work closely with the Evaluation & Engagement Manager to drive data-influenced development strategies

-- Work closely with the Marketing Coordinator to collect and manage media content for development purposes
+- Work closely with marketing and communications to collect and manage media content for development purposes

-- Attending or leading supervision and team meetings, responding to email and communications, professional development
+- Attending supervision and team meetings, responding to email and communications, professional development

 other duties as assigned